KourtKardash/Geological-images-preprocessing/README.md

-# Illumination-Map
+# Geological-images-preprocessing
-Creates an illumination map for images from the LumenStone Dataset.
+Creates an illumination map for images